African art: Southern Ndebele

 The Southern Ndebele people are famous for the way they paint their houses.
-Distinct geometric forms against stark, contrasting colours form the basis of the Ndebele style, which encompassed everything from the architecture, clothing and tools of the people.
-While color has almost always had a role in drawing emotions in art, the Ndebele were one of the first Southern African tribes to utilise a wide array of colours to convey specific meaning as part of their very lives.
+Distinct geometric forms against stark, contrasting colors form the basis of the Ndebele style, which encompassed the architecture, clothing, and tools of the people.
+While color has almost always had a role in drawing emotions in art, the Ndebele were one of the first Southern African tribes to utilize a wide array of colors to convey specific meanings in their daily lives.

 North Africa

+Art in many African traditions often carries symbolic meaning related to community values, ancestral reverence, or spiritual beliefs.
+For example, masks may represent spirits or deities, and sculptures can symbolize fertility, protection, or wisdom.